ActionScript 3

 E4X

-XML literals do not produce XML or XMLList unless the inference type is one of these; they are implementation-defined by default.
+XML literals produce by default XML or XMLList unless the inference type is an implementation-defined component type (such as for the Whack Engine, whack.ds.Node).
 Such expressions have also undergone incremental syntax additions:

 <w:VGroup>